hhh2012aa/Ant-Colony-for-TSP-Implement-in-Netlogo/README.md

  3. Set the rule of Pheromone stayed

- 4. Keep itering and find the better solutions
+ 4. Keep itering and print the better solutions